 NURS 982 - Doctoral Scholarly Project III

 This final course focuses on interpretation and presentation of findings of the DNP Project and a clinical immersion.
-Students identify additional goals and activites to meet the minimum requirement of 500 practicum hours.
+Students identify additional goals and activities to meet the minimum requirement of 500 practicum hours.
 Prereq: NURS 981.